Cystitis is inflammation of the bladder, usually caused by a bladder infection.

 When to see a GP

-Women don't necessarily need to see their GP if they have cystitis, as mild cases often get better without treatment.
+Women do not necessarily need to see a GP if they have cystitis, as mild cases often get better without treatment.

 See a GP if:

 - you're not sure whether you have cystitis

 - your symptoms do not start to improve within 3 days